HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 Find Deliveries matching query.

-Prerequisites: Logged-in into the application with the login
+Prerequisites: Logged-in into the application with the login command.

 Strawberry Bun

-Test Case: delivery find Chocolate
+Test Case: delivery find Chocolate.

-Expected: Only the Deliveries Chocolate Cake
+Expected: Only the Deliveries Chocolate Cake and Chocolate Bun are shown.

 A message indicating the number of Deliveries listed is shown in the result message.

-Test Case: delivery find Choclate Bun
+Test Case: delivery find Choclate Bun.

-Expected: All three Deliveries, Chocolate Cake
+Expected: All three Deliveries, Chocolate Cake, Chocolate Bun and Strawberry Bun

 are shown.
 A message indicating the number of Customers listed is shown in the result message.

-Test Case: delivery find Choc
+Test Case: delivery find Choc.

 Expected: No Deliveries are shown.
 A message indicating the number of Deliveries listed